 Identifying stars is a great way to ensure good people stick around.
 By supporting them and showing a path before you need them in a new role you avoid them looking for growth outside your company.

-Meanwhile, helping with underperforming or problem team members can be a relief for a manager's entire team.
+Meanwhile, dealing with underperforming employees can be a relief for a manager's entire team.

 - Are you a New Manager?
 Here what you need to know to hit the ground running from Day 1.

 Not all change is popular.
 And even for changes that are welcomed, buy-in and long term success is no accident.